"Rich-Get-Richer"? Platform Attention and Earnings Inequality using Patreon Earnings Data: Data and Method

-We segment the data by the social media platform(s) the Patreon content creators use to engage their audiences.
+Next, we segment the data by the social media platform(s) the Patreon content creators use to engage their audiences.
 We identify creators who only use a single social media platform and remove from our dataset all earners with more than one social media affiliation.
-The dataset spans Patreon creators across major platforms, including YouTube, Instagram, Twitter, Twitch, Facebook, and Patreon only.
-Table~\ref{tab:summary} provides summary statistics for earnings by platform, detailing the number of observations, mean earnings, standard deviation (SD), and key percentiles (minimum, 25th, 50th, 75th, and maximum).
+The dataset spans Patreon creators across major platforms, including YouTube, Instagram, Twitter/X, Twitch, Facebook, and Patreon only.
+Table~\ref{tab:summary} provides summary statistics for earnings by platform, detailing the number of observations, mean earnings, standard deviation (SD), and key percentiles (minimum, 25th, 50th, 75th, and maximum).\ Or: $\log Y_{ip}=\log A_{ip}+\log C_{ip}+\log R_{ip}$.
+Our data directly identify the distribution of $Y_{ip}$, but do not separately identify the distributions of $A_{ip}$, $C_{ip}$, and $R_{ip}$.

-The data highlights significant variation in earnings across platforms, reflecting differences in audience engagement, platform monetization dynamics, and creator ecosystems.
-Twitter has the highest mean, median, and interquartile earnings, along with Patreon, while Facebook and Twitch have the lowest mean, median, and interquartile earnings respectively.
-We note later that this proxy for ecosystem health or strength (median, mean, and interquartile earnings), correlates strongly with the estimated power law for each platform.
-The standard deviation of earnings is highest for Twitter and lowest for Facebook.
-Facebook is the only platform to have fewer exclusive Patreon content creators in our data in 2024 than it had in 2021 (Table \ref{tab:summary2} in Appendix).
+$C_{ip}$ and $R_{ip}$ might vary systematically across platforms for reasons unrelated to algorithmic attention allocations, $A_{ip}$.
+Conversion can differ due to audience norms (``support culture''), the friction of linking out, the prominence of links in profiles, the share of creators using Patreon as a primary versus supplemental income stream, and the availability of substitute monetization (e.g., ad revenue sharing, tipping, subscriptions, or brand deals).
+These differences can mechanically generate cross-platform variation in observed Patreon earnings inequality even if underlying attention distributions were identical.